Paleoproterozoic of central Colorado: Island arcs or rifted older crust?

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Hill, Barbara M., "Paleoproterozoic of central Colorado: Island arcs or rifted older crust?"
 (2004).
-Earth Sciences - Dissertations.
+Earth & Environmental Sciences - Dissertations.
 5.